JosephCaillet/vinimay/doc/technical_specifications.md

 	}
 }
 ```

+For identification purposes, the temporary token Bob's server got from Alice's friend request has to be included in this request.

 Alice will then use these two packages to compute her two intermediary values and send them in the HTTP response: